illustration

 Photo by Taryn Elliott from Pexels

 Bear in mind that you’ll most probably be offered a rate that is below market average, and you’ll possibly have to agree to an extra round or two of revisions.
-This, however, is a small price to pay to work on an actual product as a UX specialist that will also grant you your first portfolio project.
+This, however, is a small price to pay to work on an actual product as a UX specialist that will also grant you your first UX portfolio project.

 Be humble, transparent, and persistent.